WEB DESIGN PROCESS

 Visual Lure approaches every website differently, as we believe every site should be unique and customized to the particular needs and goals of our clients.
 Our basic web design process is broken down below into our core design and development phases to show how we work with our clients to ensure their satisfaction.

-The first thing we’ll do is work with you to establish the goals for your website and help you define your target audience.
-Some of the pertinent questions at this stage include the following:
+The first thing we’ll do is work with you to establish goals for your website and help you define your target audience.
+Some of the pertinent questions at this stage include: